 Overlanding in Mongolia means driving hundreds of kilometers in the middle of nowhere, a land inhabited by shepherds, goats, sheep, and camels.
-The emptiness of it is exhilarating yet frustrating as well as rough dirt roads are never-ending and may require some hard-core 4×4 stuff.
+The emptiness of the Gobi Desert is exhilarating yet frustrating as rough dirt roads are never-ending and may require some hard-core 4×4 stuff.

 Find out some of the best places to camp with your overland vehicle.
 Check out our overland travel information page with all the practical tips you need, and enjoy reading about the stunning places to visit on your overland trip.